-The details of this study are presented in this paper.
-In Sec.~\ref{sec:Signal}, the signal prediction is described.
+The paper is organized as follows.
+In Sec.~\ref{sec:Signal}, the signal and background processes are described.
 Sec.~\ref{sec:Simulation} presents the response of the Cherenkov liquid scintillator detector.
-Sec.~\ref{sec:Criteria} is for the upgraded selection criteria.
+Sec.~\ref{sec:Criteria} presents the upgraded selection criteria.
 The sensitivities are calculated and presented in Sec.~\ref{sec:Sensitivity}, and the paper is summarized in Sec.~\ref{sec:Summary}.